By Ken Takeya

 A dementia patient’s quality of life is especially important.
 Although sugar is a notorious culprit when it comes to dental issues, if your loved one enjoys candy, cookies, cake, ice cream or other sweets, by all means let them have it (with their doctor’s permission).
 After the snack is consumed, though, take the time to have them drink water or at the very least rinse out their mouth.
 This will help to flush out residual sugar and bacteria and keep their mouth moist.
 Saliva is meant to serve this rinsing purpose, but many older adults suffer from dry mouth that can be caused by a wide range of over-the-counter and prescription medications.
 Again, this is an extra step, but well worth it.

-Last but not least, flossing and brushing their teeth regularly is critical, but can often be a struggle.
+Last but not least, flossing and brushing the teeth regularly is critical, but can often be a struggle.
 Sometimes a children’s toothbrush might work better because the head is smaller, allowing you to reach hard-to-get areas that an adult toothbrush cannot.
 If your loved one cannot floss or helping them is too difficult, try using a water flossing machine such as a Waterpik.
 Remember not to go too fast and be mindful of the angle of the nozzle so you do not injure their gums.
-Instead of using only water in the reservoir of the appliance, you can also try mixing anti-cavity mouthwash with the water.
+Instead of using only water in the reservoir of the appliance, you can also try adding a small amount of anti-cavity mouthwash with the water.
 This way you accomplish two objectives at once.

-All the above suggestions may not work for everyone, but hopefully this inspiration can help you develop or adapt a similar plan that works for you and your loved one.
+All the above suggestions may not work for everyone, but hopefully these tips can help you develop or adapt a similar plan that works for you and your loved one.

 Ken has been caring for his wife, Charlotte, for 13 years of their 48-year marriage.
 Charlotte was initially diagnosed with Alzheimer’s disease, but doctors eventually found that her cognitive impairment and other symptoms were actually caused by normal pressure hydrocephalus (NPH).
 Ken lives in Hawaii and runs his own support group for family caregivers.